DreamOneX/DreamOneX/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=25&duration=2500&vCenter=true&width=450&height=50&lines=%E4%BD%A0%E5%A5%BD%EF%BC%81%E6%88%91%E6%98%AFDreamOneX;Hello!+I'm+DreamOneX;Nice+to+meet+you~)

 💬 a.k.a. `MorningDreamOneX`
-> 📝 A ~~lovely cat~~ from China (人*´∀｀)｡*ﾟ Like to play Minecraft, coding and etc. What's more, I like **sleep** and want to sleep anytime ~ ~~How could an individual of `Homo sapiens` not like to sleep ?~~ I really don't like participating in any illogical discussion.
+> 📝 A ~~lovely neko~~ from China (人*´∀｀)｡*ﾟ Like to play Minecraft, coding and etc. What's more, I like **sleep** and want to sleep anytime ~ ~~How could an individual of `Homo sapiens` not like to sleep ?~~ I really don't like participating in any illogical discussion.
 Finally, I enjoy making friends.
 I am looking forward and welcome you to DM me via the contact information below.

 * Advocate free and open source culture / Love information technology
 * from China / 15 y.o. / No.1 Senior High School In Huainan